 2. Avoiding Negative People and Institutions

 Society is a basket case of negativity, ingratitude, and destruction.
-When you remove yourself from the machinations and manipulations of society, then it becomes easier to think and reflect on your own life instead of being lost in the emotional turmoil of the latest tweet or political scandal.
-By reducing the time you spend caring about society, you’ll have more time in the present to live a fulfilling life.
+When you remove yourself from the machinations and manipulations of society, it becomes easier to think about and act on your own life.

 You only have power over yourself and your direct actions.
-Always think internally and seek to control your urges and bad habits, so you can direct yourself towards accomplishing your goals.
-Focusing on the external world will drain you because your emotional highs and lows will not change anything.
+Always think internally and seek to control your urges and bad habits.
+Conversely, focusing on the external world will drain you because your emotional highs and lows will not change anything.
 Politicians will continue to be corrupt, abusive media personalities will continue their abuse, and ungrateful people will continue to promote toxicity and hatred.

 To be clear, I am arguing that you reduce your investment in society.
 By all means, keep up with the news, vote on occasion, and have an understanding of the world around you, but only invest as much time and effort as worthwhile investing.

 For example, I don’t need to turn on the news every day and watch it for an hour at a time to be reminded that there are racists and fascists in the world.
 Such activity only shortens my lifespan and gives terrible people power over my time.
-However, investing a few hours during election season to familiarize myself with the people I could vote for is worthwhile endeavor because it allows me to be engaged with the community while minimizing my investment in political machinations.
+However, investing a few hours during election season to familiarize myself with the people I could vote for is a worthwhile endeavor.
+Why?
+Because this investment allows me to engage with the community while minimizing my investment in political machinations.